Check out dates and sign up to attend.

 Pathway to Success

-The Pathway to Success Scholarship Program serves to educate, engage, and empower first-generation, multicultural, and under-resourced students who have a passion for healthcare and service to others.
+The Pathway to Success Scholarship Program serves to educate, engage, and empower first-generation, multicultural, and underrepresented* students who have a passion for healthcare and service to others.

 Through campus partnerships and open-dialogue, scholar-participants will take part in an integrated approach to their education through: